About the Workshop:

 Included in the prices listed above:

-All locally-sourced, freshly-made meals (with the exception of one restaurant meal out)
+- All locally-sourced, freshly-made meals (with the exception of one restaurant meal out), including wine

 Not included in the price:

-Flights to Toulouse and travel to the Chateau
+- Flights to Toulouse and travel to and from Chateau Dumas

 Toulouse airport is less than one hour from the Chateau.
 There is also an international train station in Toulouse that will take you to Cassaude, which is approximately 5 minutes from Auty.
-Upon registering through Chateau Dumas, you can arrange transportation from the airport or train station with them.
+Transportation from central Toulouse to Chateau Dumas will be arranged at a later date.
 Renting a car is also an option should you want to explore the area on your own.